SupercedeTech/haskell-xmpp/README.md

 ## Contributing
 Feel free to submit any PR or issue.

-Questions can be send to: jappie@riskbook.com
+Questions can be send to: support@riskbook.com

 ## License
-MIT
+BSD3

 ## Special thanks
 A special thanks to dmitry astapov for making the original release.